dtzxporter/DTZxPorterLanding/_tools/revenant.md

 ---

 # Revenant - The Doom 2016 Asset Extractor
-Extracts various assets from the game "Doom 2016".
+Extracts all assets from the game "Doom 2016".
 This software was developed by [DTZxPorter](https://twitter.com/dtzxporter) & id-daemon.

 ## ❤️ Donate:
 - I take time out of my day to make this happen.